geerlingguy/pi-webcam/README.md

      ansible-playbook main.yml
      ```

-  1. At the end of the playbook (assuming this is the first time you've run it), the Raspberry Pi should reboot itself.
   1. You can shutdown the Pi at this point (log in via SSH then `sudo shutdown now`).

 ## Plugging in the Camera